bagherfathi/DabirJalase/docs/architecture.md

 - **Diarization drift:** if DER spikes beyond threshold in live metrics, temporarily disable gallery writes and revert to anonymous speaker tags until drift clears; prompt user to re-run noise calibration.
 - **Storage pressure:** enforce quotas; when disk space < 10%, automatically purge expired audio first, then quarantined segments, while preserving audit logs unless the user opts in to purge.
 - **Policy mismatches:** when importing archives with older policy versions, present a reconciliation wizard to re-collect consent and re-embed speakers before activation.

+## Localization, Accessibility, and UX Validation
+- **RTL correctness:** run screenshot-based visual tests for right-to-left layout, proper ligatures, and alignment of chat bubbles; treat RTL regressions as release blockers.
+- **Screen-reader support:** label controls for voiceover/TalkBack; ensure live transcript updates are announced without overwhelming the user (throttled announcements with priority for new speakers).
+- **Input methods:** validate Persian keyboard input for speaker names and search; handle mixed-script queries when filtering transcripts.
+- **Color and motion:** respect OS high-contrast/reduced-motion preferences; provide a monochrome theme option for projector readability during meetings.
+- **Idle/privacy states:** add a “privacy curtain” that hides transcripts when the window loses focus or on user request; show obfuscated previews until reactivated.

 ## MVP Implementation Steps
 1. Scaffold JavaFX app with audio capture + VAD and a chat-style transcript panel.